Acrto3Hil3/FRT-GYM-Project/README.md

 That's it!
 Your project is now deployed on Azure Static Web Apps and is accessible via the provided URL.

-# FRT-GYM-Project
+# Intoro
-This is my Static GYM Frontend Website !!

-## 🏋️ GymStatic - Simple and Stylish Gym Website Template 🏋️
+## 🏋️ GymStatic - Simple and Stylish Frontend Gym Website  🏋️

 Welcome to GymStatic, your go-to solution for a modern and captivating gym website!
 This static web template is perfect for fitness centers, personal trainers, and health enthusiasts who want to create an impressive online presence.